 But once you’ve qualified, you can expect a pretty juicy paycheque!

-As soon as you’ve step foot onto a finely cut Wimbledon grass court in both Women’s and Men’s draw (based on 2019 prize pool) you’ll pocket 45k GBP (80.6k AUD) and expect to nearly double that if you win first round.
+In 2021, as soon as you step foot onto a finely cut Wimbledon grass court in both Women’s and Men’s draw you’ll pocket 48k GBP (88k AUD) and expect to nearly double that if you win first round.

 As for Wimbledon winners, they pocket 1.7m GBP (3.1m AUD) – a good 2 weeks with the racket can do wonders for the bank roll!